MicrosoftDocs/windows-itpro-docs/education/windows/test-windows10s-for-edu.md

 * Windows 10 Education
 * Windows 10 Enterprise

-Other Windows 10 editions, such as Windows 10 Home, cannot be activated and are not supported.

-If your device is not running a genuine, activated copy of a supported Windows 10 edition, do not proceed with using the Windows 10 S installer.
+Other Windows 10 editions cannot be activated and are not supported.
+If your device is not running one of these supported Windows 10 editions, do not proceed with using the Windows 10 S installer.

 ## Preparing your device to install drivers